plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Spells/3rd Level/Haste.md

 > *You accelerate the flow of aether within a creature, blessing it with extreme speed.*

-Target willing creature you can see in range gains the following effects until this Spell ends:
+Target willing creature in range becomes *[Quickened]* until this Spell ends.
-* Its Movement Speed is doubled.
-* It gains a `+2` bonus to its *AC* and *Reflex*.
-* It gains an additional 🔷 on each of its turns.
-This 🔷 cannot be used to cast a Spell.

-When this Spell ends, the target makes a *DC* `15` Constitution Check. **Failure:** the target is *Incapacitated* until the end of its next turn.
+When this Spell ends, the target makes a *DC* `15` Constitution Check.

+**Failure:** the target is *Incapacitated* until the end of its next turn.

 **Classes:** Artificer, Cleric, Paladin, Psion, Ranger, Sorcerer, Wizard

+[Quickened]: ../../Rules/Conditions/Quickened.md